emilianoyoung/ai/_posts/_archive/2019-12-16-awaiting-us-in-the-next-decade-robo-lawyers-computer-vision-ai-powered-education.md

 ---
 category: news
 title: "Awaiting us in the next decade: Robo lawyers, computer vision, AI-powered education"
 excerpt: "This takes time, and more often than not, time is of the essence when it comes to cancer.
 Computer vision is everywhere.
-It’s an integral part of AI-powered smartphone cameras that can recognize and adapt to photographed objects and sensors that help ..."
+It’s an integral part of AI-powered smartphone cameras that can recognize and adapt to photographed objects and sensors that help autonomous cars and robots navigate their environment.
+Smart cities use it to monitor traffic ..."
 publishedDateTime: 2019-12-16T10:10:00Z
 sourceUrl: https://www.marketwatch.com/story/awaiting-us-in-the-next-decade-robo-lawyers-computer-vision-ai-powered-education-2019-12-16
 ampUrl: https://www.marketwatch.com/amp/story/guid/9966E008-1DBD-11EA-87D1-F95C118C2ABD